aws-samples/emr-bootstrap-actions/spark/README.md

 -g
    Installs Ganglia metrics configuration for Spark

 -x
-   Prepares the default Spark config for dedictate Spark job utilization [1 executor per node, all vcore and memory, all core nodes at time of cluster creation]
+   Prepares the default Spark config for dedicated Spark single application use [1 executor per core node, num of executors equivalent to core nodes at creation of cluster, all memory/vcores allocated]

 #### Current versions available: